raulpe7eira/course-rocketseat-elixir/chapter-v/module-7/rockelivery/README.md

 This code corresponding to the [Ignite, Trilha Elixir](https://app.rocketseat.com.br/ignite/elixir/) lab.

-> Continuation of the project that simulates a delivery.
+> The project that simulates a delivery.

 ## Previous installations